szilu/cloudillo-architecture/FAQ.md

 <details>
   <summary><b>How does Cloudillo handle user authentication and authorization globally?</b></summary>
-  Cloudillo utilizes an Identity System based on a Domain Name System (DNS), separating identity management from the hosting provider.
+  Cloudillo utilizes an Identity System based on the Domain Name System (DNS), separating identity management from the hosting provider.
 This enables easy migration between providers or self-hosting.